 From 31st October 2015 it is a legal requirement that any case of FGM in those under 18 years old is reported to the Police via the 101 non-emergency number.

-This may mean that the police are the first point of contact and they should follow the agreed local pathway for referral to Children's Social Care (see Appendix 7: Decision-Making and Action Flowchart for Safeguarding Children at Risk of FGM and Appendix 8: Decision-Making and Action Flowchart for Safeguarding Children – Actual FGM).
+This may mean that the Police are the first point of contact and they should follow the agreed local pathway for referral to Children's Social Care (see Appendix 7: Decision-Making and Action Flowchart for Safeguarding Children at Risk of FGM and Appendix 8: Decision-Making and Action Flowchart for Safeguarding Children – Actual FGM).

 There is a risk that the fear of prosecution of family members may prevent those concerned from seeking help and support from relevant agencies and in particular medical help as a result of long term complications caused by FGM.

-In many communities where the practice of FGM is prevalent, children who may have undergone/be due to undergo FGM may accept it as part of their religious/cultural upbringing due to a lack of understanding of the potential criminal offence being committed and future health complications that may prevail.
+In many communities where the practise of FGM is prevalent, children who may have undergone/be due to undergo FGM may accept it as part of their religious/cultural upbringing due to a lack of understanding of the potential criminal offence being committed and future health complications that may prevail.

 Police should work with other agencies to obtain relevant support and guidance for the victim.
 Where relevant they can work with other professionals to prevent FGM by educating parents/carers about the legislation relating to FGM and possible consequences.